jhdk707/Portfolio/README.md

 # Portfolio Created by Jesse Hudak on 12/12/2022
-Portfolio created as part of the UC Berkeley Extension, Full Stack Web Deveoloper Cohort
+Portfolio created as part of the UC Berkeley Extension, Full Stack Web Developer Cohort

 ## User Story (As defined in the original assignment)